tchasinga/frontendtest/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I want to express my sincere gratitude to DataBalt for giving me this fantastic chance to broaden my knowledge and expertise in the web development industry.
+> I want to express my sincere gratitude to DataBalk for giving me this fantastic chance to broaden my knowledge and expertise in the web development industry.
 Your dedication to promoting education and career development is incredibly admirable.
-The tools and support offered are very appreciated, as this training session has been an invaluable experience.
-We appreciate your commitment to provide such worthwhile learning opportunities.
+The tools and support offered are very appreciated, as this test session has been an invaluable experience.
+I appreciate your commitment to provide such worthwhile job opportunities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>